Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 ## Parts needed :
 - An [Arduino Uno](https://fr.aliexpress.com/item/1005006088733150.html), the cheaper the better;
 - A [generic microSD shield](https://fr.aliexpress.com/item/1005006059963950.html), check the pinout to match with PCB;
-- Some [GBA/GBC link sockets](https://fr.aliexpress.com/item/1005006358075502.html).
-Spare GBA link sockets are common while GBC ones are impossible to source, both are pinout compatible in GB mode;
+- Some [GBA/GBC link plugs](https://fr.aliexpress.com/item/1005006358075502.html).
+Spare GBA link plugs are common while GB/GBC ones are impossible to source, both are pinout compatible for this application;
 - Some [regular male pin headers](https://fr.aliexpress.com/item/1005002577212594.html).
 Must be soldered below the PCB as the clearance with the Uno shield is tight;
 - The custom PCB, any thickness, any finish, any color.
 Order at [JLCPCB](https://jlcpcb.com/), it's cheap and custom clean for Eu citizens contrary to PCBWay or OSHPark;
 - A [regular 5 mm LEDs](https://fr.aliexpress.com/item/32848810276.html) and a [through hole resistor](https://fr.aliexpress.com/item/32866216363.html) of about 220 Ohms (low value = high brighness).

 If you use the project with the SD card, LED will flash when SD card is accessed as it is connected to CLK.
 It must be used with a **GBC compatible link cable**.
+GBA only purple cables are not pinout compatible with the proposed socket.